ibm-cloud-docs/vmwaresolutions/vcenter/vc_removingnfs.md

 {: #vc_removingnfs-prereq}

 * Removing NFS storage from vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * Do not remove NFS storage from the VMware vSphere Web Client.
-The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_full}} console.
 * Before you remove the NFS storage, ensure that you removed all the VMs that reside on the storage.
 * Ensure that the shares that you plan to remove are associated with the correct vCenter Server instance.
 * The cluster must be in **Ready to use** status.